Managing Video Adapter Woes

 With so many devices and so many competing connection standards, can you be sure you’re prepared and have the correct adapter before you present?

-We support lots of presentations here at Talon Entertainment Audio Visual, and we have amassed a pretty impressive collection of video adapters.
-Here are a few suggestions for making sure you have the correct adapter for the job and some ideas for organizing your adapters.
+We support lots of presentations here at Talon Entertainment Audio Visual, and we have amassed a pretty large collection of video adapters.
+Here are a few suggestions for making sure you have the correct adapter for the job at every event, as well as some ideas for organizing your adapters, no matter how large your collection may be.

 What adapters do I need?

-If your computer has only HDMI, you might consider adding an HDMI-to-VGA adapter to your laptop bag.
+If your computer has built-in HDMI, you might consider adding an HDMI-to-VGA adapter to your laptop bag.
 I know it seems VGA is on its last legs, but we still encounter it a lot, particularly in smaller conference breakouts or older venues.
 We’ve had good luck with this one from Cable Matters, which has an audio output and the ability to get power over USB if your HDMI port doesn’t supply enough power.
+Hopefully as 2020 approaches we’ll see VGA less and less, but we always have a couple of VGA adapters, because it shows up.

 If you have Mini Display Port on your computer, you probably want to get adapters to both HDMI and VGA.
 Some manufacturers make combo adapters that have both HDMI and VGA out.
 Keep in mind that you can only use one of the outputs at a time (either VGA or HDMI but not both at once), but it still saves carrying two separate adapters - I like this one, and have carried it with my 13” Macbook Pro for a few years.